Wine and wine grapes: September quarter 2021

 Wine stocks fell for the third successive year in 2019–20 to around 7% below the 10-year average to 2018–19.
 Stocks fell as a result of 2 below average vintages in those years and high demand from China for Australian red wine.
 Stocks rose in 2020–21 following a well above average vintage and the loss of China as a major export market.
 Stocks are expected to rise again in 2021–22 to be around average for the 10 years to 2019–20.
 This is expected to result from a slightly above average vintage in 2021–22 and only a small increase in wine exports.

 Opportunities and challenges

-Overcoming low industry growth after losing China as a market
+Australian wine industry without China as a major export market

-Trend growth in domestic wine sales slowed after 2009–10 so the small-size of Australia's domestic market may provide only limited opportunities for industry growth.
 The sheer size of the global wine market means it will most likely provide the best opportunity for future growth.
-But the industry may be challenged to identify opportunities to expand exports to existing major export destinations.
+But the industry may be challenged to identify opportunities to expand.
+Marketing campaigns may increase demand for wine in existing markets and open new markets.
+However, such campaigns take time to generate benefits and these are unlikely to be fully realised in 2021–22.